Etheridge & Persighetti (Small Acts)

 Modelled on the dimensions of the fermenting vessel made famous by Tetley’s Brewery, The Yorkshire Square has been reimagined as a four-sided pub serving brews and views from across Leeds.

-The unprecedented closure during 2020’s lockdown of the UK’s already endangered pubs has highlighted both the fragility and the importance of the Public House.
+Prolonged closures during the pandemic of the UK’s already endangered pubs, have thrown into sharp focus the fragility and the importance of the Public House.
 From mediated social hub to traditional tavern, The Yorkshire Square invites you to explore the idea that the pub of the future has many faces.

 Since 2017 Katie Etheridge and Simon Persighetti (Small Acts) have been working with Leeds brewers, publicans, campaigners and individuals to explore the future of social landscapes by investigating the enduring role of pubs as places of community, intergenerational exchange, entertainment, (hi)story telling and activism.
 The Yorkshire Square is the culmination of this work shining a spotlight on the relationships between pubs, people and places.